WPTK/writing-samples/README.md

 Welcome to my GitHub!
-I use this repo to showcase various content I've created in my career.
+I use this repo to showcase various content I've created thoughout my career in Healthcare, Insurace, Biotech, and Tech.

 You can find me on [LinkedIn](www.linkedin.com/in/williampkane) or you can just download a copy of my [resume](examples/William%20Kane_Resume.pdf) here!